astroumd/lmtoy/examples/lmtoy_reduce.md

-#  A short introduction in using lmtoy_reduce.sh
+#  A short introduction in using SLpipeline for Sequioa OTF

+NOTE: an older version (pre December 2021) of this documentation was referring to ``lmtoy_reduce.sh`` for a single obsnum, and ``lmtoy_combine.sh`` for multiple obsnums.
+These have been renamed to ``seq_pipeline.sh`` and ``seq_combine.sh`` resp.

-**lmtoy_reduce.sh** is a bash shell script, inspired by the scripts Mike Heyer shared.
-Its intent is to reduce Sequoia OTF data without any guidance from the user, as well as prepare (or even run) ADMIT on the final cube.
-This is a simple proof of concept to learn how to generalize LMT reduction scripts, with the added bonus that we get some science done in a waterfall fashion!
+**seq_pipeline.sh** is a bash shell script, inspired by the scripts Mike Heyer shared, and formerly called ``lmtoy_reduce.sh``.
+Its intent is to reduce Sequoia OTF data without any guidance from the user, as well as run ADMIT on the final cubes.

 For an observation consisting of a set of OBSNUM's a typical reduction strategy could be as follows: